 Follow This Abandoned Railroad Trail For One Of The Most Unique Hikes In Northern California

-It’s no secret that Northern California was a hot spot of railroad activity back in the day.
+It’s no secret that Northern California was a hot spot for railroad activity back in the day.
 However, many of the old railroad grades that were once roaring with life have sat untouched for decades.
 So, what is there to do?
 Turn it into an epic hiking trail, of course!
 The El Dorado Trail offers several miles of scenic beauty alongside the historic railroad grade that runs through the county.
-Containing everything from bridges and tunnels to wide-open expanses, the railroad trail offers a unique adventure that’s bound to leave an impression on you.
-It’s one of the best hikes in Northern California and we think you’ll love it like we do!
+Containing everything from bridges and tunnels to wide-open expanses, this abandoned railroad trail in Northern California offers a unique adventure that’s bound to leave an impression on you.
+It’s one of the best hikes in Northern California and we think you’ll love it as we do!

-Have you hiked this unique railroad trail yet?
+This trail is a fun, scenic trail for both hiking and mountain biking.
+Have you hiked or biked this unique railroad trail yet?
 This is such a great way to transform those old abandoned rails in our state.
-Don’t forget to check out one of the most iconic rail-to-trail hikes when you read about This Epic Abandoned Railroad Hike In Northern California.
+Don’t forget to check out one of the most iconic rail-to-trail hikes when you read about this epic abandoned railroad hike in Northern California.

 Best Hikes in Northern California